Taking appointments and scheduling is an integral part of many small and large businesses.

 Calendly first came onto the market in 2013 in Atlanta and has since become a pretty popular scheduling app around the world, boasting 5,000,000 monthly users.
 It caters to everyone from freelancers to educational institutions, but is it all it’s cracked up to be and are there any better Calendly alternatives?

-Let’s take a look at the pros and cons of using Calendly over other popular booking apps.
+Let’s take a look at all the pros and cons of using Calendly over other popular booking apps.

 Some booking apps set a limit on how many appointments you can take per month.
 Not Calendly.
 This is a great advantage as you can simply get on with taking appointments without worrying about reaching your limit, even if you’re on the free plan.
 Hopefully, your only worry will be if you’ll have enough slots for all your clients!